 - Packages meant for export exclusively do not require any statutory declaration.

 - Such packages cannot be sold in India unless re-packed to conform to the PC Rules

 - Importers of packages require registration u/ Rule 27.

 - Imported packages will have to follow all provisions of the PC Rules.

 - If necessary, the packages must be re-packed to comply with the provisions.

 Registration under Rule 27

-- A registration made with the Director or the Controller of any State is valid throughout the country for items and for factories / premises mentioned in the Registration Certificate.
+A registration may be made with the the Controller of the state where the factory is located (with the Director of Legal Metrology, GOI in case of Union territories).
+Registration with any authority is valid throughout the country for items and for factories / premises mentioned in the Registration Certificate.
 Once registration is made, additions and alterations can ne made by filing an application before the same authority.

-- The fee payable for registration is Rs.
+The fee payable for registration is Rs.
 500.00 and for addition or alteration Rs.
 100.00 only.
-The Director or the Controller will inform in whose favour the Demand Draft shall be drawn.
+The Director or the Controller will inform in whose favor the Demand Draft shall be drawn.